Greek PM says state broadcaster shutdown is temporary

-ATHENS Greece's Prime Minister Antonis Samaras on Wednesday defended the abrupt closure of state broadcaster ERT, saying it was in the public interest to reform and relaunch the organisation.
+ATHENS, June 12 Greece's Prime Minister Antonis Samaras on Wednesday defended the abrupt closure of state broadcaster ERT, saying it was in the public interest to reform and relaunch the organization.

 "This is a very temporary move," Samaras said in remarks at a signing ceremony for a new credit facility from the European Investment Bank.